 1. Time to Fill

 Got that?
 Good.
-Let’s have a look at the monthly TTF trend throughout 2022 against the average of 2019, based on jobs that have been filled:
+Let’s have a look at the monthly TTF trend through to the end of April against the average of 2019, based on jobs that have been filled:

 2. Total Job Openings

 Total job openings represent the total number of job openings activated across the entire Workable network.

 As stated above, we’re displaying this as an average of job postings per company in the network.
 And because this is not contingent on job opened/filled dates like TTF and Candidates per Hire, we can simply look at the raw job open numbers up to the end of April.

 After a nice levitation in job openings to start the first quarter of this year, we’re finally seeing things tapering off across all three business size buckets.
 In fact, job activity is down from 7.6 job postings per company in March to 6.6 per company in April.

 Overall, what we see is a full point drop from March to April in the average number of jobs posted per company.
 That’s significant, in no small part due to it being the biggest month-to-month drop in the history of our network data.

 We’ve seen nice jumps in the data from one month to the next (especially from the typically slow December to a supercharged January), but we’ve never seen anything quite so dramatic the opposite way.

 We would go into depth into each of the three size buckets, but they all see the very same trend for March to April – so we’ll skip that for this month.
 Instead, we’ll simply point out that the impressively dynamic small business category (1-50 full-time employees) was the usual anomaly in terms of job activity, with five straight month-to-month increases in the trend.